zzzgit/element/examples/docs/en-US/tooltip.md

 :::tip
 The `router-link` component is not supported in tooltip, please use `vm.$router.push`.

 Disabled form elements are not supported for Tooltip, more information can be found at [MDN](https://developer.mozilla.org/en-US/docs/Web/Events/mouseenter).
-You need to wrap the disabled form element with a container element for Tooltip to work.
+You need to wrap the disabled form jade with a container jade for Tooltip to work.
 :::